Marlins vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Marlins Betting Records & Stats

-- The Marlins have won in six, or 50%, of the 12 contests they have been named as odds-on underdogs this year.
+- The Marlins have been victorious in six, or 46.2%, of the 13 contests they have been chosen as underdogs in this season.

-- Miami has not been a bigger underdog this season than the +220 moneyline set for this game.
+- Miami has played as an underdog of +190 or more twice this season and split those games.

 - The Marlins have yet play a game with a spread this season.